eclipse-sumo/sumo/docs/web/docs/Tools/Routes.md

 # addStops2Routes.py

-Declares vehicles to stop at the end of their route.
+Declares vehicles to stop at the end of their route (or at some other defined / random location).

 ```
 python tools/route/addStops2Routes.py -n <net-file> -r <route-file> -t <vType-file> -o <output-file> -d <stop duration in seconds> -u <stop until time>